What are the true costs of an industrial accident?

 Indirect or hidden costs:

-• Cost of lost time for injured workers.
+• Cost of time lost by injured workers.

 • Cost of time lost by supervisors or executives.